- Do you have a BEd degree in preschool teacher education?

 Face-to-face learningThe course is taught if the specified conditions are metPrerequisitesAttendance required in class- Fall

-MAL102FLearning and teaching: Supporting children with special needsRestricted elective course10Restricted elective course, conditions apply10 ECTS, creditsCourse DescriptionIn this course students explore teaching of diverse groups in inclusive settings, emphasizing strategies to address diverse educational and sociological needs of students, guided by human values, democracy and social justice.
-The emphasis is on evidence-based strategies to address the most common students´ special needs related to reading difficulties, behavioral difficulties, attention deficit, hyperactivity, and autism spectrum disorder.
-At the same time the use of respectful, person-first language, putting strengths and talents of students in the foreground, is stressed.
+MAL102FLearning and teaching: Supporting children with special needsRestricted elective course10Restricted elective course, conditions apply10 ECTS, creditsCourse DescriptionIn this course, students explore the teaching of diverse groups in inclusive settings, emphasising strategies to address students' diverse educational and sociological needs, guided by human values, democracy, and social justice.
+The emphasis is on evidence-based approaches to address the most common students´ special needs related to reading difficulties, behavioural difficulties, attention deficit, hyperactivity, and autism spectrum disorder.
+At the same time, the use of respectful, person-first language, putting the strengths and talents of students in the foreground, is stressed.
 Multicultural teaching and teaching of students learning Icelandic as a second language will be addressed.
-Students will be introduced to classroom management strategies, individualized behavior support, multi-disciplinary and parent collaboration.
-The course focus is on inclusive, evidence-based practices that aim to provide students with special needs opportunities equal to those of their classmates.
+Students will be introduced to classroom management strategies, individualised behaviour support, multi-disciplinary and parent collaboration.
+The course focuses on inclusive, evidence-based practices that aim to provide students with special needs with opportunities equal to those of their classmates.

 Content

-The focus of the course is on inclusive practices.
-How to create a learning environment that cares for all students learning is introduced.
+The course focuses on inclusive practices.
+How to create a learning environment that cares for all students' learning is introduced.
 The focus is also on collaboration with parents, colleagues, professionals, and paraprofessionals.Work process

-The course is a blended course online and on campus.
+The course is a blended course, online and on campus.
 It is divided into four main themes.
 All the themes connect to teaching in inclusive educational settings.
-The focus on each theme is three or four weeks.The teaching is through lectures, projects, collaboration, discussions in class, on canvas, and in formal assignments.
+The focus on each theme is three or four weeks.The teaching is through lectures, projects, collaboration, in-class discussions, on Canvas, and in formal assignments.
 The course is grounded in students' independence, responsibility, and participation.

 Face-to-face learningDistance learningPrerequisitesÍET102FTeaching Icelandic as a second languageRestricted elective course10Restricted elective course, conditions apply10 ECTS, creditsCourse DescriptionCourse description

-Face-to-face learningDistance learningPrerequisitesMAL103FMultilingualism and pedagogyRestricted elective course10Restricted elective course, conditions apply10 ECTS, creditsCourse DescriptionLanguage is a necessary tool for expression and communication and opens the door to knowledge and understanding of societies.
-Knowledge of languages increases open-mindedness and promotes intellectual development and a better understanding of one's own culture.
+Face-to-face learningDistance learningPrerequisitesMAL103FPlurilingual Approaches in TeachingRestricted elective course10Restricted elective course, conditions apply10 ECTS, creditsCourse DescriptionLanguage is a necessary tool for expression and communication and opens the door to knowledge and understanding of societies.
+Knowledge of languages increases open-mindedness and promotes intellectual development and a better understanding of own culture.
 Plurilingualism is linked to education, achievement, and student well-being.
-The aims of the course are that participants become familiar with ways to evaluate and use the linguistic and cultural resources of students, and are able to apply teaching methods based on the linguistic resources of multilingual students to promote their learning.
+The course aims are for participants to become familiar with ways to evaluate and use students' linguistic and cultural resources and apply teaching methods based on the linguistic resources of multilingual students to promote their learning.

 Face-to-face learningDistance learningPrerequisitesTÓS509MBullying prevention, best practices and interventionsRestricted elective course10Restricted elective course, conditions apply10 ECTS, creditsCourse DescriptionThis course is about bullying and the students that complete the course should acquire the knowledge, skills and abilities to prevent and intervene in bullying among children and teenagers.